ChenCookie/cytocoarsening/README.md

 📦 cytocoarsening.py
 =======================

 We want to identify cell-types that are enriched for both phenotype (e.g. cell phenotype) and relate to the external information.
 Graph-based approaches for identifying these modules can suffer in the single-cell setting because there is an extremely large number of cells profiled per sample and we often profile multiple samples with multiple different experimental conditions or timepoints.
+Here is [Cytocoarsening github link](https://github.com/ChenCookie/cytocoarsening).

 Overview
 =======================